urbas/TemplateSharp/README.md

 Just having this class is enough to start building templated strings with it.
-Template# looks up data for all the placeholders by inspecting the properties, fields and even parameterless methods of the `Song` class.
-If Template# finds a corresponding property, field or method it will use it to fill out the placeholder with it.
+Template# looks up data for all the placeholders by inspecting the properties, fields and even parameterless functions of the `Song` class.
+If Template# finds a corresponding class member it will use it to fill out the placeholder with it.

-Here is a concrete example:
+__Here is a concrete example__:

     List<Song> songs = ...;
     var template = Templates.Compile<Song>("[TrackNumber] - [Artist] - [Album] - [Title]");